Sankar Datta

-Dr. Sankar Datta (born February 17, 1958), is an Indian academic and professional development worker.
-He has been engaged in rural livelihood promotion and support activities for more than three decades since the early 1980s.
-Most of his field works have been in the undulating terrains of central India, from Chhota Udaipur in the west to Jharkhand in the east inhabited by various tribal groups.
+Dr. Sankar Datta (born 17 February 1958), is an Indian academic and professional development worker.
+Since the early 1980s, Datta is known for his engagement in rural livelihood promotion and support activities.
+Most of his field works have been in the undulating terrains of Central India, such as, Chhota Udaipur, in the west, and Jharkhand in the east, which are inhabited by various tribal groups.

-Datta is a management graduate from the very first batch of Institute of Rural Management Anand, Gujarat, also a graduate in Agriculture from G. B. Pant University of Agriculture and Technology and Ph.D. in Economics from Sardar Patel University.
+Datta is a management graduate from the very first batch of Institute of Rural Management Anand, Gujarat, a graduate in Agriculture from G. B. Pant University of Agriculture and Technology and Ph.D. in Economics from Sardar Patel University.